On the Wasserstein distance between a hyperuniform point process and its mean: Abstract

 \section{Abstract}

-We study the average $p-$Wasserstein distance between a finite sample of an infinite hyperuniform point process on $\mathbb{R}^2$ and its mean for any $p\geq 1$.
-The average Wasserstein transport cost is shown to be bounded from above and from below by some multiples of the number of points.
-More generally, we give a control on the $p-$Wasserstein distance in function of a control on the $L^p$ norm of the difference of the point process and its mean.
-We also obtain the $d$-dimensional version of this result.
+We study the existence of bounds on the expected $p$-Wasserstein distance between a random measure and its mean under the assumption that the $p$-th centered moments of the counting statistics are controlled uniformly in space.
+The average Wasserstein transport cost is shown to be bounded from above and from below by some multiples of the number of points. $D$-dimensional versions of those results are also obtained.
+As a corollary, we prove that for any value of $p\geq 1$ the Ginibre point process can be seen as a perturbed lattice with identically distributed perturbations with a finite $p$-th moment.